Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Using Bluehost to create a website is a little bit tricky, but you can follow these steps to create a website easily.

-- If you are a beginner, use Bleuhost’s custom builder that follows the same setup as Squarespace, like the type of website and niche.
+• If you are a beginner, use Bleuhost’s custom builder that follows the same setup as Squarespace, such as the type of website and niche.

-- Next, you can use the drag & drop editor to edit your website.
+• Next, you can use the drag-and-drop editor to edit your website.

-- After website creation, you will be redirected to the WordPress dashboard.
-Here you can manage your content and add features or plugins according to your business requirement.
+• After website creation, you will be redirected to the WordPress dashboard.
+You can manage your content and add features or plugins according to your business requirements.

 Squarespace vs Bluehost: Pros & Cons